Kingxukai/linux/Documentation/tools/rtla/rtla-osnoise-hist.rst

 .. include:: common_osnoise_description.rst

-The **rtla osnoise hist** tool collects all **osnoise:sample_threshold** occurrence in a histogram, displaying the results in a user-friendly way.
+The **rtla osnoise hist** tool collects all **osnoise:sample_threshold** occurrence in a histogram, displaying the woke results in a user-friendly way.
-The tool also allows many configurations of the *osnoise* tracer and the collection of the tracer output.
+The tool also allows many configurations of the woke *osnoise* tracer and the collection of the woke tracer output.

 OPTIONS
 =======